-Some of the major projects Allan has advised through permitting include The Farmers Market/The Grove Shopping Center, The J. Paul Getty Fine Arts Center, 20th Century Fox Studios, Howard Hughes Center, The Wilshire and Remington high rise condominiums, Sunshine Canyon Landfill, the Marvin Davis Research Center at Cedars-Sinai Medical Center, the proposed NFL Stadium at Hollywood Park Racetrack (approved in 1995), and Long Range Development Plans for the University of California’s Berkeley, Santa Cruz and Santa Barbara campuses.
+Major project entitlements to Allan’s credit include numerous mixed-use multi-family housing projects, the Farmers Market/Grove Shopping Center, the J. Paul Getty Fine Arts Center, the Hollywood Park Racetrack NFL Stadium, the 20th Century Fox Studio Masterplan, Howard Hughes Center, the Wilshire and Remington Condominiums, Sunshine Canyon Landfill, the Marvin Davis Research Center at Cedars-Sinai Medical Center, and Long Range Development Plans for the University of California’s Berkeley, Santa Cruz and Santa Barbara campuses.

 - University of California at Berkeley, School of Law, 法学博士, American Jurisprudence Award in Constitutional Law and Antitrust Law